Dentistry

 Before performing the whitening treatment, the dentist will examine your mouth and note any issues that may impact the effectiveness of whitening.
 They will also check any sensitivities or allergies you may have.

-For this kind of treatment, a stronger concentration of carbamide peroxide may be used.
-Your dentist may apply a protective layer to your gums before adding the bleaching agent.
+For this kind of treatment, your dentist may use a stronger concentration of carbamide peroxide.
+Your dentist will apply a protective layer to your gums before adding the bleaching agent.

 Brightens teeth more than any other treatment